dahln/BlazorWasmAndApiTemplate/README.md

 2. In BlazorTemplate.API program.cs, remove the "app.MapStaticAssets();" line
 3. In BlazorTemplate.API program.cs, remove the "app.MapFallbackToFile("index.html");" line

 In startup it still just "start" - It will probably start a new tab.
-Just navigate to /swagger to use the API directly.
+Just navigate to `/scalar` (or the configured route) to use the API directly.

 ## Licensing